-According to the literature, clouds need, at least, cloud top effective radius higher than 14 $\mu$ m to produce rain (Rosenfeld and Gutman, 1994) so this threshold have been accepted to detect rainy clouds.
+According to the literature, clouds need, at least, cloud top effective radius higher than 14 μ m to produce rain (Rosenfeld and Gutman, 1994) so this threshold have been accepted to detect rainy clouds.
+Therefore, CRR-Ph is set to zero for cloud top effective radius lower to 14 microns.